JuanBap/JuanBap/README.md

 🏆 **Academic Excellence Award Recipient** (Multiple semesters) with a 4.3/5.0 GPA

-💼 Currently open for full-time jobs
+💼 Currently working at Kapwork as Associate Fullstack Engineer !

 🌱 Always learning and exploring the latest in web technologies and AI innovations